 10. Your Website has SEO Difficulties

-11. Your Website has Outdated Design
+11. Your Website has a Dated Design

 Today’s web visitors have an idea of what a professional website should look like.
 If your website is cluttered with poorly sized images, bad content placement, and terrible color choices, it will impact the perception of professionalism and trust of your website and brand, causing potential clients to doubt your product or service.

 Remember, your website should be the face of your business.
 Long before you ever speak with a lead or prospective client, they will have most likely interacted with your brand online, and bad first impressions are hard to overcome.
-To establish trust with your prospects and visitors alike, make sure you place your best foot forward with a clean, professional and modern website.
+To establish trust with your prospects and visitors alike, make sure you place your best foot forward with a clean, professional, and modern website.

 12. It’s Difficult to Update Your Website Content